Dallas Stars: 1967–1993: Minnesota North Stars

 After the 1990–91 season, the North Stars suffered through declining profits coupled with distraction and uncertainty caused by relocation attempts.
 The team's fortunes were further impeded by the terms of the settlement with the Gund brothers, in which they were permitted to take a number of North Stars players to San Jose.
 In their final two seasons in Minnesota, the team adopted a new logo which omitted any reference to the word "North" from "North Stars", leading many fans to anticipate the team heading south.
-Green explored the possibility of moving the team to Anaheim to play at a new arena (which is now the Honda Center) under construction, and intended to call the team the Los Angeles Stars.
-However, the league had been courted by The Walt Disney Company to play in Anaheim's new arena, and asked Green to let them take the market, creating the expansion franchise eventually known as the Mighty Ducks of Anaheim, and in turn Green could relocate the North Stars to anywhere he wanted.
+Green explored the possibility of moving the team to Anaheim, California to play at a new arena (which is now the Honda Center) under construction, and intended to call the team the Los Angeles Stars.
+However, the NHL had been courted by The Walt Disney Company to grant it an expansion franchise for Anaheim's new arena.
+The league asked Green to cede Anaheim to a Disney-owned expansion franchise eventually known as the Mighty Ducks of Anaheim.
+In return, Green could relocate the North Stars to any other market he chose.